String Duo No. 1 (Mozart): See also

+The companion piece, the String Duo No. 2 in B-flat major.

+Arrangements

 By transposing the viola part down an octave, and replacing the viola part's alto clef to the bass clef, the piece is readily playable by a cellist.
 In 2012, the Austrian composer Gerhard Präsent made an arrangement for string trio (two violins and violoncello), which has been performed several times by the ALEA Ensemble.

+Recordings

 The duo is almost always paired with the String Duo No. 2, K. 424.
+They were recorded by Arthur Grumiaux and Arrigo Pelliccia for Philips and appeared in the label's Mozart Edition.

 The Hungaroton label has a 2-CD set of the Mozart and Haydn duos with Barnabas Kelemen and Katalin Kokas.
-The Avie label prefers to put Mozart's duos (played by Phillipe Graffin and Nobuko Imai) on a 2-CD set with other pieces by Mozart, such as the Violin Concerto in G, K. 216, and the Sinfonia Concertante in E-flat major, K. 364.
+The Avie label puts Mozart's duos (played by Phillipe Graffin and Nobuko Imai) on a 2-CD set with other pieces by Mozart, such as the Violin Concerto in G, K. 216, and the Sinfonia Concertante in E-flat major, K. 364.
 The Odeum Guitar Duo has recorded a transcription of K. 423 for two guitars.